billjuv/XIAO-LoRa-CO2-monitoring/README.md

 # XIAO/LoRa/SCD41 CO₂ Monitoring System

-A wireless CO₂, temperature, and humidity monitoring system for mushroom grow operations, using LoRa radio to send sensor data to a central MQTT broker — no WiFi required on the sensor node.
+A wireless CO₂, temperature, and humidity monitoring system for mushroom grow operations, using LoRa radio to send sensor data to a central MQTT broker — no WiFi is required on the sensor node.
 In this project, the remote location is a mushroom grow facility in Nevada, and the local network names and device names used throughout are examples — substitute your own network and device names as appropriate.

 ---